ebjornset/DryGen/docs/verbs/mermaid-class-diagram-from-csharp.md

 |--options-file|-f|string|Read options from this file.|
 |--output-file|-o|string|Write the generated representation to this file.|

+{% include notification.html
+message="You can always get information about this verb's options by running the command `dry-gen mermaid-class-diagram-from-csharp --help`."
+%}
 ## Options file template
 Here is a template for an options file for 'mermaid-class-diagram-from-csharp'.

-PS!
-You can generate this your self with the command `dry-gen options-from-commandline --verb mermaid-class-diagram-from-csharp`.
 ```
 #
 # dry-gen options for verb 'mermaid-class-diagram-from-csharp'